 This is an important question to ask, but not so easy to answer.
 This is because so many wedding photographers describe their style in a different way.
 Certain photography style buzzwords like “vintage” and “photojournalistic” and “modern” mean different things to different photographers.

 A good breakdown of each wedding photography style is a good place to start.
-My “style” has reflections of each of these styles, and each have influenced my work over the span of my career.
-Style can reflect both the approach of the photographer and the approach in editing the images, so let’s start first with the approach of the photographer.
+My “style” has reflections of each of these styles, and each has influenced my work over the span of my career.
+Style can reflect both the approach of the photographer and the approach to editing the images, so let’s start first with the approach of the photographer.

 Wedding photojournalism, put very simply, is the documentation of moments without manipulation by the photographer.
 A wedding photojournalist is an observer.
 A wedding photojournalist captures naturally occurring moments without setting them up, instructing the clients, or staging the scene.

 There are many degrees of wedding photojournalism, from strict to what I jokingly call “fauxtojournalism.”
 A strict wedding photojournalist will set up nothing.
 They will only serve to document the day as it happens, much like a newspaper journalist.
 They won’t set up family pictures, don’t take posed portraits, won’t move clients into flattering light for getting-ready images, and don’t really shoot detail pictures unless they naturally occur where they lie.

 A “fauxtojournalist” tends to set up scenes to “look candid.”
 This isn’t wedding photojournalism.
 This is another style entirely, but it’s crafted to appear journalistic.
 A wedding “fauxtojournalist” will set up scenes that look like they’re naturally occurring, but they aren’t.
 The scenes are staged, sometimes to great effect, but the moments are manufactured.